 Influent pre-screening project | SR 772 Bridge Water Line Relocation Project | ||

-New utility strainers | Systemwide Meter Replacement Project | in progress | |
+New utility strainers | Systemwide Meter Replacement Project | ||

 PS1 piping by-pass project | Water reservoir coatings | ||